 You're standing at your local outdoor retailer, staring at the multitude of backpack options.
-Do you need a pack made of ripstop nylon?
+Do you need a panel-loader or top-loader?
 What capacity do you need?
 And what about all those features?
 We've all been there, trying to select the perfect bag for our needs.
 We are here to offer some tips.

 Consider Your Activities Before Purchasing a Pack